 7. As signatures are gathered, each petition must be submitted to the election administrator in the county in which the signatures were gathered for verification of the signatures.
-The deadline for petition signatures (other than for initiative referenda) to be received by county election administrators was 5 p.m. on June 20, 2014.
+The deadline for petition signatures (other than for initiative referenda) to be received by county election administrators is 5 p.m. on June 17, 2016.

-- The deadline for initiative referendum petitions to be submitted to county election administrators was 5 p.m. on September 26, 2013.
+- The deadline for initiative referendum petitions to be submitted to county election administrators is 5 p.m. on September 29, 2015.

-8. County election administrators were required to send all certified petitions (other than for initiative referenda) to the Secretary of State's Office so that they were received by 5 p.m. on July 18, 2014.
+8. County election administrators are required to send all certified petitions (other than for initiative referenda) to the Secretary of State's Office so that they are received by 5 p.m. on July 15, 2016.